 These come from foods, such as conventional meats, dairy, or foods high in plant-based estrogens, such as soy.
-They also come from hormone-mimicking chemicals, such as phthalates2 and parabens3 which are present in many personal care products, cleaning products, and other environmental toxins (learn more in: 12 Ways to Detox Your Home).
+They also come from hormone-mimicking chemicals, such as phthalates2 and parabens3 which are present in many personal care products, cleaning products, and other environmental toxins (learn more in my free ebook: 12 Ways to Detox Your Home).

 #2: Impaired estrogen detoxification